Junwon03/pi-framework-junwon/README.md

 ### Figure output structure

 - `output/figures/legacy/` — original-window and audit figures.
-Figures 1 and 5 and Supplementary Figure S2 are selected for the submission set.
+Only Supplementary Figure S2 is selected from this folder for the submission set.
-- `output/figures/revised/` — revised non-overlap Figures 2–4 and revised channel-ablation Supplementary Figure S1.
+- `output/figures/revised/` — revised Main Figures 1–4 and revised channel-ablation Supplementary Figure S1.
-- `output/figures/submission/` — the assembled seven-figure manuscript set in PNG and PDF formats, plus `SUBMISSION_MANIFEST.md`.
+- `output/figures/submission/` — the assembled six-figure manuscript set in PNG and PDF formats, plus `SUBMISSION_MANIFEST.md`.

 Generated figure outputs are reproducible build artifacts and are not part of the deterministic golden-hash baseline.